giancosta86/velvet/README.md

     - otherwise, it is _the value itself_

-  - if `&strict` is passed to `should-be` or other equality-based assertions, the `eq` function is applied to the pair of values.
+  - if `&strict` is passed to `should-be` or other equality-based assertions supporting such flag, the `eq` function is applied to the pair of values.

     ```elvish
     # NOT EQUAL!